GTK-lab/introNGS/_episodes/01-fastqc.md

 ![Per Base Sequence Quality]({{ page.root }}/fig/per_base_quality.png)

-Common reasons for warnings
+> Common reasons for warnings
+>

-The most common reason for warnings and failures in this module is a general degradation of quality over the duration of long runs.
+> General degradation of quality over the duration of long runs.
+>

-* The most common remedy is to perform quality trimming
+> * The most common remedy is to perform quality trimming
+>

-Another possibility is that a warn / error is triggered because of a short loss of quality earlier in the run, which then recovers to produce later good quality sequence.You can normally see this type of error by looking at the per-tile quality plot.
+> Short loss of quality earlier in the run, which then recovers to produce later good quality sequence.You can normally see this type of error by looking at the per-tile quality plot.
+>

-* Consider masking bases during subsequent mapping or assembly.
+> * Consider masking bases during subsequent mapping or assembly.
+>

-If your library has reads of varying length then you can find a warning or error is triggered from this module because of very low coverage for a given base range.
+> If your library has reads of varying length then you can find a warning or error is triggered from this module because of very low coverage for a given base range.

 **Per Tile Sequence Quality**